As the memories of summer events and vacations begin to fade, now is a great time to prepare for the colder weather that’s right around the corner.

 15. PROTECTION FOR ENTRYWAYS

-If your front door is frequently used and sees a lot of wear and tear, give some thought to the following.
+If your front door is frequently used and gets a lot of wear and tear, give some thought to the following.

-- Add a durable mat both inside and out to catch debris, snow, dirt, etc. Your living room will stay cleaner!
+- Add a durable mat both inside and outside to catch debris, snow, dirt, etc. Your living room will stay cleaner!

 - How about a boot tray for wet shoes and snow boots?